jiashu-z/dtop/Final Report.md

 ### 2.1 Memory usage information extracting

-We use /proc/[pid]/ subdirectory for process monitoring.
+We use `/proc/[pid]/` subdirectory for process monitoring.
 This directory contains almost all useful information that we want.
+Specifically, `/proc/[pid]/statm` contains the process memory parameters as follows:

-#### Memory Parameters:
+#### Process Memory Parameters:

-- **rss**: aka “Resident Set Size”, this is the non-swapped physical memory a process has used.
-On UNIX it matches “top“‘s RES column).
+- **RSS**: It is aka name for `Resident Set Size`, this is the non-swapped physical memory a process has used.
+It including the private memory a process occupy as well as shared library memory.
-- **vms**: aka “Virtual Memory Size”, this is the total amount of virtual memory used by the process.
-On UNIX it matches “top“‘s VIRT column.
-On Windows this is an alias for pagefile field and it matches “Mem Usage” “VM Size” column of taskmgr.exe.
+- **VMS**: It is aka name for `Virtual Memory Size`, this is the total amount of virtual memory used by the process.
+Besides RSS, it includes unallocated memory, which can be used later by process.
-- **shared**: memory that could be potentially shared with other processes.
-This matches “top“‘s SHR column).
+- **SHARED**: Memory that could be potentially shared with other processes.
-- **text**  aka TRS (text resident set) the amount of memory devoted to executable code.
-This matches “top“‘s CODE column).
+- **TEXT**: The amount of physical memory devoted to executable code.
-- **data**  aka DRS (data resident set) the amount of physical memory devoted to other than executable code.
-It matches “top“‘s DATA column).
+- **DATA** : The amount of physical memory devoted to other than executable code.
-- **lib** the memory used by shared libraries.
+- **LIB** :The memory used by shared libraries.
-- **dirty** the number of dirty pages.
+- **DIRTY**: The number of dirty pages.

+The RSS is an effective parameter to tell the memory usage of processes, which is widely used by `psutil` and `top` library.
+When client sends a request to get memory information, we iterate the file, and get the present information we want.

+#### System Memory Parameters:

+According to [kernel.org](https://www.kernel.org/doc/html/latest/filesystems/proc.html), the following parameters can indicate the situation of  the whole system memory:

+- **total**: The total RAM memory space can be used.
+- **available**: The memory that can be given instantly to processes without the system going into swap.
+This is calculated by summing different memory values depending on the platform and it is supposed to be used to monitor actual memory usage in a cross platform fashion.

+- **Used**: Memory used, calculated differently depending on the platform and designed for informational purposes only. **total - free** does not necessarily match **used**.
+- **Free**: An estimate of how much memory is available for starting new applications, without swapping.
+Calculated from MemFree, SReclaimable, the size of the file LRU lists, and the low watermarks in each zone.
+The estimate takes into account that the system needs some page cache to function well, and that not all reclaimable slab will be reclaimable, due to items being in use.
+The impact of those factors will vary from system to system.
+- **Active** ): Memory that has been used more recently and usually not reclaimed unless absolutely necessary.
+- **Inactive** : Memory which has been less recently used.
+It is more eligible to be reclaimed for other purposes.
+- **Buffers** : Relatively temporary storage for raw disk blocks shouldn’t get tremendously large.
+- **Cached** : In-memory cache for files read from the disk (the pagecache).
+- **Shared** Total memory used by shared memory (shmem) and tmpfs.

  ### 2.2 Hook function and LD_PRELOAD